jeff-makes/trih-browser/docs/entity-curation-playbook.md

 1. **Inspect proposals**
    Use `rg '"personProposal"' data/errors.jsonl` (or place/topic equivalents) to group proposals by episode/series.
 Capture the cache key and fingerprint so you can re-run targeted `--force-llm` commands later if needed.
 2. **Decide add vs. map vs. reject**
    Apply the criteria below for each entity type.
-Prefer mapping/aliasing to existing entries whenever a reusable canonical ID already exists.
+Prefer mapping/aliasing to existing entries whenever a reusable canonical ID already exists, and default to umbrella topics instead of minting single-use IDs.
 3. **Update registries**
    - People: `data/rules/people.json` (sorted alphabetically by ID).
    - Places: `data/rules/places.json`.